wifiknight45/lexicon_locksmith/README.md

 or

-best option: 'wordle_combo_finder.py' - v3 (accessibility version + enhanced wordlist)
+**best option: 'wordle_combo_finder.py' - v3 (accessibility version + enhanced wordlist)**
+please note that the above 'wordle_combo_finder.py is still under dev as the word list needs to be manually formatted and I only have so much time to dedicate to it etc.

 That's it.
 No external dependencies required ;-)